-Icy Harbin warmed hearts to become a tourist hotspot.
+Icy Harbin warmed hearts to become a tourist hot spot.
 Can other Chinese cities do the same?

 The city has now become a household name in China, and seen a wave of new tourism businesses, though it has welcomed fewer visitors during the current winter season.

-Local governments across China, from central Henan province to northern Hebei and north-eastern Liaoning provinces, have even sent study teams to learn from Zibo.
+Local governments across China, from the central Henan province to the northern Hebei and north-eastern Liaoning provinces, have even sent study teams to learn from Zibo.

 But it is not that easy to replicate Zibo’s success.

-For example, Shijiazhuang, the provincial capital of Hebei, has tried to promote itself as the home of rock-and-roll – a pun on its name “Shijiazhuang” (shi means rock and jiazhuang means home in Chinese).
-In summer 2023, the city rolled out rock music concerts in a bid to draw visitors, but was nowhere as successful as Zibo or Harbin.
+For example, Shijiazhuang, the provincial capital of Hebei, has tried to promote itself as the home of rock and roll – a pun on its name “Shijiazhuang” (“shi” means rock and “jiazhuang” means home in Chinese).
+In the summer of 2023, the city rolled out rock music concerts in a bid to draw visitors, but was nowhere as successful as Zibo or Harbin.

 Said Ms Plotnick: “Not every local government possesses the requisite conditions and capabilities to orchestrate such events or achieve similar outcomes.
 Like any successful brand, it necessitates a compelling ‘story’ and precise execution at every step.”